-Changes in cigarette smoking initiation, cessation, and relapse among U.S. adults
+Changes in cigarette smoking initiation, cessation, and relapse among U.S. adults a comparison of two longitudinal samples

 BACKGROUND: The tobacco epidemic in the U.S. has matured in the past decade.
 However, due to rapidly changing social policy and commercial environments, tailored prevention and interventions are needed to support further reduction in smoking.